RocketChat/docs-old/guides/user-guides/message-actions.md

 ## Star messages

 Star messages to make the message easier to find it later.
-To star a message, click **Star** option in the message actions menu.
+To star a message, click **Star** in the message actions menu.
 If you want to remove the star from an already starred message, click **Remove Star**.

 Find starred messages by going to the channel actions menu and clicking **Starred Messages**.